MEET OUR ATTORNEYS

 Steven is a cum laude graduate of both Texas A&M University and Baylor University School of Law (J.D.
 1976) and hails from Victoria, Texas.

-He is a member of the American Association for Justice, the American Board of Trial Advocates, and the Texas Trial Lawyers Association.
+He is a member of the American Association for Justice and the American Board of Trial Advocates.
 Steven Steele’s areas of practice are personal injury trial law, civil trial law and eminent domain.

 Steven is actively involved with his church, Covenant Presbyterian of College Station.
-He has been married to Anne for 35 years.
+He has been married to Anne for 37 years.
 They have 2 children and 2 grandchildren.
-Steven is a Jaycee Senator and served on the boards of the Boys & Girls Club and Habitat for Humanity.
+Steven is a Jaycee Senator and served as President for the Boys & Girls Club and Habitat for Humanity.
 He is currently serving as President of the Brazos Valley Center for Independent Living.
+Steven is a long standing member of the Bryan Rotary Club and served on the Board of Directors.
+In 2017, Steven received a Jefferson Award, an award which was created by the American Institute of Public Service in 1972 to honor those who have dedicated their time to public service.